Reviews You Can Rely On

 Credit: Travis Reddinger

 Stiff-soled models like the ECCO Yucatan and all the Chaco models received respectable scores.
 However, they lack the raw gripping potential of a more flexible sole across all conditions.
 These models feature various types of hard rubber molded into sporty tread patterns that maintain traction in most conditions, including loose pebbles and wet rock.
-Some received deductions due to our having less confidence in steep descents and the footbed's inability to mold around the terrain.
+Some received deductions due to our lower confidence in steep descents and the footbed's inability to mold to the terrain.

 The Ecco Yucatan can handle just about any terrain thanks to its burly built and adjustable straps.